 We have developed an outreach initiative to provide the anthology as a free resource for libraries at HBCUs, HSIs, tribal colleges, and urban public library branches.
 I am extending that outreach by cultivating an extensive social media list of Autistic people of color to be shared with the public.
 Finally, it is our hope to create an audiobook version of the anthology in the near future.

 Respectfully Connected: Journeys in Parenting and Neurodivergence is a group blogging project celebrating neurodiversity in families.
 Its various authors, of which I am one, come from different parts of the world (the United States, Australia, and Canada).
 We share stories on the Respectfully Connected website and its social media platforms to model parenting styles that promote neurodiversity acceptance, facilitate respect and connection, and celebrate diversity.
-Our team has recently completed a compilation of our work available free of charge to the public and is developing an electronic or audio version for greater accessibility.
+Our team has completed a compilation of our work available free of charge to the public and hopes to develop an electronic or audio version for greater accessibility.